 The investor correctly designates Jacob on the form but later changes her mind and designates her husband as the beneficiary of the LLC interest in her will.
 Unfortunately for her husband, the beneficiary designation made using your form cannot be undone by the will.
 Your form didn’t make that clear.

-The investor property designates Jacob as the beneficiary of her LLC interest and doesn’t change her mind, but she lives in a community property state and your form didn’t tell her she needed her husband’s consent.
+The investor properly designates Jacob as the beneficiary of her LLC interest and doesn’t change her mind, but she lives in a community property state and your form didn’t tell her she needed her husband’s consent.

 Your site crashes and the investor’s beneficiary designation is lost.